-The random variables we use below can also be used to describe the state of a real robot, and the data structures we build below can be used to control and plan for a real robot.
-The discrete and coarse nature of our representation will manifest itself in being able to make only probabilistic statements about the robot's state, which is called inference.
+The data structures we build below can be used to control and plan for a real robot.
+The probabilistic nature of sensor measurements will manifest itself in being able to make probabilistic statements about the robot's state, in a process called inference.
 In this section we will do some of that, but will mostly be content with the modeling part.